rsokl/phantom-tensors/README.md

 func_on_any_arr(arr_3d)  # static type checker: OK
 ```

-Useful for performing **runtime checks of tensor types and shapes**.
+And useful for performing **runtime checks of tensor types and shapes**.
 E.g.,

 ```python
 from typing import TypeVar, cast